 Build a Circle of safety

 Fear keeps us think of ourselves first, watch our back all the time.
 It induces tension.
 Cortisol!
 Low oxytocin!
-This is why to build a “Circle of safety” is an important duty of every leader.
+This is why building a “Circle of safety” is an important duty of every leader.

 Already in ancient Sparta, they recognized this concept.
-“Come back with your shield or on it!” that was a phrase used by Spartan warriors.
+“Come back with your shield or on it!” was a phrase used by Spartan warriors.
 You’re coming back dead carried on your shield, or you return with it.
-You can lose you spear because it’s your protection, but never lose your shield because it’s a part of group protection.
+You can lose your spear because it’s your protection, but never lose your shield because it’s a part of group protection.
 Every shield counts.
-The enemy can take advantage of every weak spot in the defense and defeat us.
+The enemy can take advantage of every weak spot in the defence and defeat us.

-US NAVY SEALS have, according to experts, hardest training in the world.
-Only few the most durable guys finish it every year.
-Training is targeted, in contrary what most people think, to create the bonds among the operators and to consciousness about dependence on each other.
+US NAVY SEALS have, according to experts, the hardest training in the world.
+Only a few of the most durable guys finish it every year.
+Training is targeted, contrary to what most people think, to create bonds among the operators and to consciousness about dependence on each other.
 Only the group can succeed.
 During the training, very strong bonds among the men are created.
 Example of Circle of safety per se.

 After completing the whole curriculum of training those who didn’t ring that known bell receive the Trident.